LabKey/labkey-ui-components/packages/querygrid/README.md

 * add AssayWizardModel, BatchPropertiesPanel, RunPropertiesPanel, and RunDataPanel from Biologics
 * port AssayUploadGridLoader, AssayUploadResultModel, uploadAssayRunFiles and importAssayRun from Biologics
 * add deleteAssayRuns method and AssayRunDeleteConfirmModal
+* factor out AssayImportSubMenuItem and getImportItemsForAssayDefinitions and port from Biologics

 ### version 0.9.0
 *Released*: 10 July 2019